Dillo: Forks

 Dillo-Win32 was a project to port Dillo to Windows which is now defunct.

 D+ browser or Dplus continues where Dillo-Win32 left off, forked from the final Dillo-Win32 release (3.0p9), it does not attempt to maintain upstream compatibility with Dillo.
 The most recent version is 0.5b (Oct 15, 2013).

 DilloNG is a fork hosted on GitHub which moved the code from Mercurial while adding new features like a speed dial main page, support for opening videos in an external video player and merged some previously published fixes.
 It was last updated in 2021.

-A fork called Dillo-browser appeared in 2019 forked from the then-current version of DilloNG.
+A fork called Dillo-browser by Rodrigo Arias Mallo appeared in 2019.
 It stalled until 2023 when its development resumed and is ongoing as of 2024.

 Dillo+ (Dillo-Plus) started in 2023 based on Dillo 3.0.5 source code found in the OpenBSD 6.8 package.
 It had applied numerous patches from DilloNG and added support for rendering Gopher, Gemini and markdown pages, reader mode and extended CSS support.
 A new Python scripting system was introduced with modules for rendering RSS, EPUB, public Telegram channel logs and zip file contents.
 It is still maintained as of 2024.